themarquisdesheric/amber-health/src/pages/articles/2020-02-09-surgical-treatment-for-endometriosis.md

 <h3>Why is Hysterectomy not a treatment option?</h3>

 Hysterectomy is not a suitable treatment option for endometriosis.
 Since endometriosis is found outside of the reproductive organs, removing the uterus does not remove the disease.
 Since there is no cure for endometriosis, hysterectomy is not a cure.
 Endometriosis can <a href="https://www.ncbi.nlm.nih.gov/pubmed/8127534?fbclid=IwAR1PCTJ0BUkHuiB03sg8QrKMECRCFjofBmpSDSc3ipADCLww5NyuLK2asvA" target="_blank" rel="noopener noreferrer"> remain symptomatic</a> after hysterectomy, with or without estrogen therapy.
 It is recommended that excision be used during castration to remove endometriosis.
+Hysterectomy can be used to treat other conditions that can be gynaecological comorbidities of endometriosis, including <a href="https://drive.google.com/file/d/1fIVCGwNYAQfzW1ULc4CIEtxeN2eAVOjv/view?fbclid=IwAR0C80P8GY_oUzcNUPBERyXbL8I71LRXYSwUp6Zl3YzCfEUCype56z9c0Cc" target="_blank" rel="noopener noreferrer">adenomyosis and fibroids</a>.

 <blockquote class="blockquote">It is a common myth that having a hysterectomy will cure endometriosis.
 There is no cure for endometriosis and a hysterectomy is rarely the best treatment.
 Most endometriosis is located in areas other than the reproductive organs.
 If you simply remove the uterus and do not excise the remaining lesions, the patient will continue to have pain.

 <cite><a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">- Endometriosis Foundation of America</a></cite>

 </blockquote>

-Hysterectomy is used to treat other conditions that can be gynaecological comorbidities of endometriosis, including <a href="https://drive.google.com/file/d/1fIVCGwNYAQfzW1ULc4CIEtxeN2eAVOjv/view?fbclid=IwAR0C80P8GY_oUzcNUPBERyXbL8I71LRXYSwUp6Zl3YzCfEUCype56z9c0Cc" target="_blank" rel="noopener noreferrer">adenomyosis and fibroids</a>.

 <h3>Finding a Specialist</h3>

-Though endometriosis is a common condition affecting 176 billion people worldwide, there are very few specialists in the medical community.
-It's estimated that there are <a href="https://www.endofound.org/why-is-it-so-hard-to-find-an-endometriosis-specialist" target="_blank" rel="noopener noreferrer">less than 200 excision surgeons</a> in practice worldwide.
-What a stark lack of medical support for an epidemic scaled disease.
 Finding a knowledgeable and compassionate provider can be one of the hardest aspects of managing this disease.
 Without proper medical support, the symptoms can become chronic comorbidities that will need their own medical intervention.
-Here are some tools for finding a specialist provider near you.
+Here are some tools for finding a specialist near you.

 * <a href="https://www.facebook.com/groups/418136991574617/" target="_blank" rel="noopener noreferrer">Nancy's Nook</a> is a self guided research tool that provides an updated list of excision specialists that have undergone a specific vetting process developed by nurse and endo activist Nancy Peterson.
 * <a href="https://endofendoproject.org/physician-directory/" target="_blank" rel="noopener noreferrer">The American End of Endo Project</a> has a physician's directory, which is a locator tool for excision specialists.